 K-12 schools across the country are major energy consumers.
-The reasons for this include the need to power a large amount of office equipment, heat and cool large spaces, and maintain proper lighting throughout the facilities.
-With many schools already functioning on tight budgets, they need to find ways to cut costs without impacting their resources for teaching.
+The reasons for this include the need to power a large amount of office equipment, heat and cool large spaces within school buildings and the overall facility, and maintain proper lighting throughout the facilities, especially in classrooms that require dedicated resources.
+Compared to other commercial buildings, schools have unique energy usage patterns and operational needs.
+With many schools already functioning on tight budgets, they need to find ways to cut costs and save money without impacting their resources for teaching.
+Energy costs and usage can also vary significantly depending on where a school is located, such as in urban versus rural settings or in different climate zones.
+The median floorspace for a K-12 school building is approximately 39,600 square feet.
+In total, K-12 schools in the US spend about $8 billion on energy each year.

 Fortunately, schools can find savings on their electric bills by working through a detailed energy audit.
 In this article, we will explore average school electricity costs, the two different types of energy audits, and how schools can reduce spending on energy through an audit.